Loading...

 Exemptions

 Alaska requires a contractor license for painting work.
-Requirements are administered by the Alaska Division of Corporations, Business and Professional Licensing.
+Requirements are administered by the Alaska Division of Corporations, Business and Professional Licensing (under the Department of Commerce, Community, and Economic Development).
 Always verify current requirements directly with the licensing authority.

 Experience, Education & Examination Requirements